IIIF/training/dhsi/day-one/cantaloupe.md

 So, far we've seen some ways to get our images online and IIIF accessible with minimal effort.
 This is great for small or personal projects.

 At the same time, we also need to think about solutions that scale.
-If your working on a project with thousands of images or your working at large institution with large repository of images, we need to think about a different solutions.
+If you're working on a project with thousands of images or you're working at a large institution with a large repository of images, we need to think about different solutions.

 Setting up your own image server means a little more set up time and it means that you're responsible for keeping this server running and maintained.

 But it has the advantage of being scalable.
-Once set up, it allows you to server thousands images and easily add more.
+Once set up, it allows you to serve thousands of images and easily add more.

 In this section, we're going to see what it looks like to set up such server.
 You may or may not be responsible for setting up such a server, but it's good to see how it is done.
 This will help you work with project partners and help you see that setting up such a server isn't actually that difficult. :)

 First let's just take a look at the [Cantaloupe Landing Page](https://cantaloupe-project.github.io/) to get a glimpse of what it can do.

-We can notice things here like
+We can notice things here like:

 * authorization policy
 * watermarking
 * customizable images sources (e.g. AWS S3, etc)

-If you're going to be responsible for serving images at scale or at the institutional level, then familiarity with images servers like Cantaloupe is important.
+Again, if you're going to be responsible for serving images at scale or at the institutional level, then familiarity with images servers like Cantaloupe is important.

 ## Installing Cantaloupe